sharma-divyanshu/Precog/README.md

 <b>Overview:</b>

-The web application inputs an image from the user, draws a boundary box around any faces in the image, and evaluates whether they belong to Arvind Kejriwal and Narendra Modi.
+The web application inputs an image from the user, draws a boundary box around any faces in the image, and evaluates whether they belong to Arvind Kejriwal or Narendra Modi.

 <b>Libraries Used:</b>